 Other Names: Varieties include Czech, English, French, and Munstead.

-Best Grown: Perennial herb can be grown indoors or out.
+Growth Habits: A perennial herb that can be grown indoors or out.
 All varieties of lavender prefer full sun and a well-drained soil.
 They are not particularly cold hardy and should be trimmed back in the fall to prevent large amounts of snow from accumulating on them.

 Culinary Uses: Dried flowers are used for herbal teas, vinegar infusions, in baking and as an aromatic accent in gourmet cooking.